bramiozo/RexR/_hackathon2018/readme.md

 Biologists like to understand the results, not very strange since they will base their laboratory work on it, medications will be derived from it and it will be applied to real patients.
-This is very important to keep in mind since it excludes a neural-network-only approach.
+This is very important to keep in mind since it **excludes a neural-network-only approach**.

 # Suggested approaches

-Please add ideas with your name in the section header.
+Please add ideas with your name in the section header (change the readme.md file in the `_doc` folder, then use `grip readme.md`, to install just do `pip3 install grip`)

+Overall, I see three paths:
+1. unsupervised learning and general exploratory data analysis to identify promising target variables, plus worth while hypotheses
+2. feature engineering --> transposition of tables --> dimension reduction --> normalisation --> classification --> viz
+3. graph generation and identification of common paths and graph clusters per classification  --> viz

-## Classifications per layer
+## Clusters per layer

+For the non-graphs, use some density-based clustering algorithm like HDBSCAN and lower dimension embedding like t-SNE

+For the graphs, assuming we can construct them we can try to find
+* communities
+* exemplars
+* cliques

+Suggested algorithms/tools are :
+* Sparse Affinity Propagation, for exemplars and communities
+* Markov Clustering for cliques
+* t-SNE (in sklearn but not hierarchical): [multicore](https://github.com/DmitryUlyanov/Multicore-TSNE), [multicore2](https://github.com/danielfrg/tsne)
+* HDBSCAN (you can find that [here](http://hdbscan.readthedocs.io/en/latest/how_hdbscan_works.html))

+## Dimension reduction

+I would suggest the golden oldies, because they work :D
+* PCA
+* LDA
+* FDR with ANOVA

+If anyone can whip up an autoencoder that we would be cool but likely the above methods will do fine..

+## Classifications

 This should be easy to do.
 First we should define the targets that are relevant to our end goal, which is to recognize pathways, and inhibitors on those pathways.
-I.e. we need to be able to predict the level of malignancy, the survival rate and the response to immunotherapy.
+I.e. we need to be able to predict the **level of malignancy**, the **survival rate** and the **response** to immunotherapy.

 This generates weights/importances per feature and gives the predictive power of each layer.